Neelaksh-Singh/Smart_Lottery/README.md

 This is a dapp where the user can create, start, and end a lottery with the declaration of a winner.

 ### Steps
-1. User can entry lottery with ETH based on a USD fee
+1. User can enter lottery with ETH based on a USD fee
 2. An admin will choose when the lottery ends
 3. The lottery will select a random winner